MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Wpa-tool-500-error.md

 Users will see this error message when they have just purchased their tenants for Workplace Analytics, and where we have not yet provisioned their tenant.

 > [!Note]
-> Provisioning typically takes from 24-72 hours after purchasing Workplace Analytics licenses.
+> Provisioning typically takes from 24 to 72 hours after purchasing Workplace Analytics licenses.

 **Escalation Process**